Bronx Valentines Day Restaurants - Bronx NYC

 Valentine's Day is less than two weeks away.
 It's a good time to let your loved one know you care.
 Flowers, gifts and dinner are always welcome treats, and / or some thoughtful gesture that shows that the lady [or man] you're with, still means a lot to you.

-It's generally hard to make restaurant reservations on short notice at a romantic Bronx restaurant on Valentine's Day, and sometimes it's difficult to make them for the weekend preceding Valentine's Day.
-So if you're thinking about doing something this Valentine's Day for dinner in or around the Mott Haven, Fordham, Port Morris, Concourse, Bedford Park, Norwood, University Heights, City Island, Riverdale, Melrose, Morris Park, Westchester Square & Parkchester neighborhoods; it's best to do your research early, and call a week or at least a few days ahead to make the reservations.
+This year it's especially important to make restaurant reservations early as restaurants first open for indoor dining at 25% capacity on Friday, February 12th, 2021.
+And given Valentine's Day is on a weekend, it may be challenging unless you make your reservation now.
+But that said, restaurants also have outside dining capacity - so depending on the weather - you may have some luck the weekend of Valentine's Day.
+So if you're thinking about doing something this Valentine's Day for dinner in or around the Mott Haven, Fordham, Port Morris, Concourse, Bedford Park, Norwood, University Heights, City Island, Riverdale, Melrose, Morris Park, Westchester Square & Parkchester neighborhoods; it's best to do your research early, and call a week or at least a few days ahead [now] to make the reservations.

 Valentine's Day History - Romantic Restaurants in the Bronx

 The origins of Valentine's Day are not well documented.
 It's believed to have been named after Saint Valentine who was apparently a Catholic martyr who died over 1500 years ago.
 Today the holiday is not associated with religion so much as flowers, candies, cards and romantic dinners.
 And the holiday spokesperson is now Cupid, a Roman god of desire, and quite a mischief maker.